mlverse/mall/README.md

 #> !
 There were 2 predictions with invalid output, they were coerced to NA
 ```

-As far as **time**, on my Apple M3 machine, it took about 3 minutes to
+As far as **time**, on my Apple M3 machine, it took about 1.5 minutes to
 process, 100 rows, containing 20 thousand words.
-Setting `temp` to 0.2
+Setting `temp` to 0 in
-in `llm_use()`, made the model run a bit faster.
+`llm_use()`, made the model run faster.

 The package uses `purrr` to send each prompt individually to the LLM.
 But, I did try a few different ways to speed up the process,